SanzharMrz/NLP-papers/Probing-KG-Extracting/Probing-sentence-embeddings-for-linguistic-properties.md

+# What you can cram into a single $&!#* vector: Probing sentence embeddings for linguistic properties

 The main idea is to find out how much information various sentence encoders can understand about natural language, via ```Probing tasks``` and ```Downstream tasks (from SentEval)``` checking.

 They've got __~10 probing tasks:__